What do I need to know about energy debt

 Some of the money will be used to pay for the gas and electricity you’re currently using, and some will go towards your energy arrears.

 This gives you a way to repay your debt gradually over time, so you don’t have to find large lump sums that could make your problems worse.

 What happens if I can’t keep to the plan?

 It’s very important to agree a plan you can keep to, but if things go wrong and you fall behind again, your supplier may decide to install a repayment meter in your home.

 A repayment meter in your home means you pay for your energy as you use it.
 It’s a great way to help you budget, clear off any debt and make sure you don’t get any big bills.

-You top up your meter like a mobile phone, with a token, key or smartcard.
+You top up your meter like a mobile phone, with a key or card.

 As with your payment plan, some of the money you put in will pay for your current energy use, and some will be used to pay off your debt.
 Once again, your supplier can only collect your fuel arrears at a rate you can afford.

 A repayment meter puts you in control of the amount you spend on energy.
 You’ll be able to see exactly what you’re using at any time, which will encourage you to go and turn off any lights or appliances you’re not actually using.